adisawant2005/Monopoly-Bank-WebApp-Local/README.md

 ## How to use this:

-Step 1: Make sure you have install [nodejs](https://nodejs.org/en/download/package-manager) installed in your pc. click on [here](https://nodejs.org/en/download/package-manager) to download nodejs
+Step 1: Make sure you have install [nodejs](https://nodejs.org/en/download/package-manager) installed in your pc OR click on [here](https://nodejs.org/en/download/package-manager) to download.

-Step 2: Clone this repo in your pc
+Step 2: Clone this repo in your pc.
 ```bash
 git clone https://github.com/adisawant2005/Monopoly-Bank-WebApp-Local
 ```

-Step 3: Now go to the project folder and install node modules
+Step 3: Now go to the project folder and install node modules.
 ```bash
 cd Monopoly-Bank-WebApp-Local
 ```